Neylanio/GoBarber-backend/README.md

 > * ### yarn typeorm migration:run
 > * ### yarn dev:server

-This application must to do: logon, CRUD_USER and CRUD_APPOINTMENTS.
+This application must to do: Logon, Create_User and Create_APPOINTMENTS.

 ---